rahilshah17/async-tcp-server-client/readme.md

 # TCP Socket Project

-This project consists of a TCP server and client for transferring files using Boost.Asio in C++.
+This project consists of an asynchronous TCP server and client for transferring files using Boost.Asio in C++.

 ## Table of Contents